 I am an international teacher of Sacred Art and Seidr/Fornsed (Northern Tradition material, the ancestral teachings of Northern Europe).
 I divide my professional time between London, Sweden and the US.
 I am the author of three books.
 My first book: Natural Born Shamans: A Spiritual Toolkit for Life was published in August 2016 and the concept has grown into a global network of kindred spirits.
 I was a presenter on the Shamanism Global Summit in both 2016 and 2017, hosted by Michael Stone and The Shift Network.
 I was a presenter on Year of Ceremony with spiritual publisher Sounds True in Colorado and remain a regular presenter on their group The Shamanic Path.
 In 2019 I appeared in a TV program called Ice Age Shaman, in the Mystic Britain Series, on the Smithsonian Channel.
 I am currently deeply engaged with rediscovering and reviving the pre-Christian spirituality of my place of birth: The Netherlands.
-My third book, Medicine of the Imagination (Dwelling in Possibility) will be published by Moon Books in 2020.
+My third book, Medicine of the Imagination (Dwelling in Possibility) will be published in October 2020 (but can be pre-ordered now).

 One key concept in Northern Tradition cosmology is balance, reciprocity, fair energy.
 Healing is always about things seeking balance.
 I find it helpful to think in terms of issues seeking balancing (rather than being bad or wrong) because it allows me stay clear of the "black and white thinking" that dominated my (Roman Catholic) childhood, where everything (and everyone!) was endlessly being judged"good or bad".
 I have deliberately stepped outside that box, or that pigeon-hole.